Compression fronts from fast radio bursts: Parameters of the wind

 \section{Parameters of the wind}

-The obtained picture of a radio wave interaction with MHD fluid can now be applied to FRBs propagating through a radial wind.
-The wind serves as the upstream medium for the wave packet, and we begin with a brief summary of its parameters.
+The obtained picture of the radio wave interaction with MHD fluid can now be applied to FRBs propagating through a radial wind carrying a transverse magnetic field, with some magnetization parameter $\sigu$.
+The wind serves as the upstream medium for the radio wave packet, and we begin with a brief summary of its parameters.
 They are denoted with subscript ``u'' for consistency of notation in this paper.

 The wind Lorentz factor $\gu$ and magnetization $\sigu$ are estimated in \cite{Beloborodov20} (denoted there as $\Gw$ and $\sigw$).
 Their typical values are $\sigu\sim 10^2-10^3$ and $\gu\sim 10-30$ at radii $r\gtrsim 10^{11}\,$cm.
 The wind is also characterized by the particle outflow rate $\dN$ and power $\Lw$, which is dominated by the Poynting flux.
 Its isotropic equivalent (power per unit solid angle multiplied by $4\pi$) is \beq \Lw \approx c r^2 \Bu^2 = \eta \me c^2 \dN, \qquad \eta=\sigu\gu. \eeq A spinning magnetar emits a spindown wind with power \beq \Lw\approx \frac{\mu^2\Omega^4}{c^3}\approx 5.8\times 10^{37}\,\mu_{33}^2 P^{-4}\;{\rm erg\,s}^{-1}, \eeq where $\mu$ is the magnetic dipole of the magnetar and $P=2\pi/\Omega$ is its rotation period (in seconds).
 The spindown power gives a lower bound on $\Lw$, which can be enhanced during magnetar activity.